Rosh264/cloudbot/README.md

 ---

+### The Challenge:
+Modern robotics requires seamless communication between heavy hardware logic at the edge and accessible web interfaces in the cloud.
+I set out to build a cloud-connected architecture that allows a user to monitor and control an autonomous ROS 2 system from a web browser, without compromising the underlying real-time physics engine.

+### The Solution:
+I developed a decentralized microservice stack.
+The "edge brain" runs on ROS 2, continuously calculating Breadth-First Search (BFS) pathing, sensor data, and battery degradation.
+To bring this to the web, I built an asynchronous FastAPI gateway that exposes the robot's telemetry.
+The entire environment is containerized using Docker and managed by a GitHub Actions CI/CD pipeline for automated cloud deployments.

+### The Impact:
+The result is a highly responsive, real-time command dashboard deployed on a PaaS, backed by a robust NoSQL Firebase database.
+It successfully demonstrates the complete lifecycle of cloud-integrated robotics, from hardware-level obstacle detection to live frontend event notifications.

+---

 ## 🧠 How the Autonomous Logic Works

 The core of CloudBot is a custom physics and pathfinding engine designed to simulate real-world warehouse logistics.
 The robot does not move randomly; it operates on a strict state-machine loop: